Ismail of Johor: Succession issue

 On 10 August 1961, he stripped his eldest son Tunku Mahmood Iskandar, of the post of Tunku Mahkota due to misconduct–although he was given the post of Raja Muda on 1 December 1966.
 His second son, Tunku Abdul Rahman (1933–1989) became the Tunku Mahkota instead.
 However, shortly before his death in April 1981, Sultan Ismail reappointed Tunku Iskandar as the Tunku Mahkota, who succeeded him the following month.

 Personal life

 A meek and quiet ruler by nature, Sultan Ismail was an animal lover and was instrumental in the setting up of the Johor Zoo.
-He also had a collection of wild animals ranging from deers to crocodiles.
+He also had a collection of wild animals ranging from deer to crocodiles.
 Among the Chinese community in Johor, he was known affectionately as "Lau Sultan", literally meaning "an old or elderly Sultan".

 Sultan Ismail married twice.
 Both wives served as Sultanahs of Johor.
 They were: